imransal/GymBox/README.md

 - As a busy professional: I want to be able to easily find the location, contact information, and be able to view the classes on the gym's website, so that I can plan my workout schedule in advance.

-- As an amateur boxer: I want to be able to find detailed information about the gym's trainers and their specialities, so that I can choose the best instructor for my skill level.
+- As an amateur boxer: I want to be able to find detailed information about the gym's equipment and classes so that I can create a training schedule for myself.

 - As a parent: I want to be able to view the class schedule to coordinate with my schedule and know when the classes are held.